*** Waikele Premium Outlets Updated February 2020 ***

 Banana Republic – Only if you have time.
 Rummaging is required.
 May the force be with you 🙂

-I have wandered into the other stores on the odd occasion but have never had any luck so I tend to given them a wide berth these days particularly because we are always struggling to get everything done before the last bus.
+I have wandered into the other stores on the odd occasion, but have never had any luck so I tend to given them a wide berth these days particularly because we are always struggling to get everything done.
 Have you been to Waikele Premium Outlets?
 Tell me about your bargain buys in the comments below.

 Until Next Time …